Safe Routes to School E-News

 After several weeks of reported progress, the latest news reports say that negotiations on the transportation bill are on the rocks.
 This week is likely to be a tipping point in whether we get a new transportation bill or another extension.
 News reports also have indicated that we continue to be a target for House Republicans on the conference committee.
 So it’s critical to be diligent and persistent letting your members of Congress know that Safe Routes to School is important to you.
 And, get your mayor, school board members and other local elected officials to weigh in too! +Read more

-3. National Partnership Welcomes New Steering Committee Members
+3. Safe Routes Partnership Welcomes New Steering Committee Members

 Fresh experience and geographic perspective will bring value

 The Safe Routes Partnership is governed by a Steering Committee of 21 members with national, state and local perspectives on Safe Routes to School.
 The Safe Routes Partnership is pleased to announce and welcome the following new Steering Committee organizations: Mid-Ohio Regional Planning Commission (Amanda McEldowney), National Association of Regional Councils (Erika Young), National Parent Teacher Association (Mary Pat King) and University of Miami WalkSafe™ & BikeSafe™ Programs (Dr. Gillian Hotz).
 In addition, the following Steering Committee organizations were nominated and selected to serve for another three-year term on the Steering Committee: Alliance for Biking and Walking (Kristen Swanson), Kaiser Permanente (Dr. Sandy Stenmark) and WalkBoston (Wendy Landman).
 To view a complete list of current Steering Committee organizations and their member representatives, click here.

 4. Sign Up for Our Free 2012 Annual Meeting and Safe Routes Social